liip/chusho/CONTRIBUTING.md

 ### End-to-end tests

-End-to-end tests are located in the [playground](https://github.com/liip/chusho/tree/main/packages/chusho/) package, the following commands should therefor be run in the `packages/playground` directory.
+End-to-end tests are located in the [chusho](https://github.com/liip/chusho/tree/main/packages/chusho/) package, the following commands should therefor be run in the `packages/chusho` directory.

-To build the library, start the playground and then execute the tests in headless mode once, run:
+To start the playground server and run the suite in headless mode once, use:

 ```bash
 npm run test:e2e
 ```

 You can also run Cypress in interactive mode while developing.
-This requires you to have bundled the library and started the playground server in a separate process (see [Making Changes](#making-changes) above), after which you can run:
+This requires you to have started the playground server in a separate process (see [Working on the library](#working-on-the-library) above), after which you can run:

 ```bash
 npm run test:e2e:dev